Choosing therapies, supports and early interventions: starting with evidence

-When you’re choosing early intervention for children with disability, autism or other additional needs including developmental delay, it’s best to start by looking at the evidence.
+When you’re choosing therapies, supports and early interventions for children with disability or autism including developmental delay, it’s best to start by looking at the evidence.

-That’s because early intervention that’s based on scientifically tested and reliable evidence is most likely to:
+That’s because therapies that are based on scientifically tested and reliable evidence are most likely to:

 - help your child